elastic/cloud-on-k8s/.ci/README.md

 export GITHUB_TOKEN=YOUR_PERSONAL_ACCESS_TOKEN
 ```

-Per repro, depending on the job, set up .env and deployer-config.yml files by looking at [setenvconfig](setenvconfig):
+Per repro, depending on the job, set up .env and deployer-config.yml files by using [setenvconfig](setenvconfig) invocation from the respective Jenkinsfile.
+For example:

 ```
 cat >.env <<EOF
 GCLOUD_PROJECT = "$GCLOUD_PROJECT"